Marsha Morgan, Chair

-Ed Fields, Chair
+Ed Fields, Treasurer

 Ed Fields is an award-winning professional with more than fifteen years of experience in a variety of roles, including not-for-profit executive and entrepreneur, among other roles.